Fruitsbytes/Laravel-Moncash-Example/README.md

 <img width="400" src="./assets/images/ngrpk%20Moncash.png?v=2" alt="Ngrok example">
 </p>

-## Pick a Strategy
+## General concept
 We proposed several service providers to handle the business logic.

-###   Authentication
+###   Authentication + Cache
-If we can cache yje token andd re-use it until it expires this will reduce the nuber of new token requests we make to the API.
+If we can cache the token and re-use it until it expires this will reduce the number of new token requests we make to the API.

+Configure the cache in the `config/cache.php`
-- Redis (recommended)
+- Redis (default)
-- 🚧  MySQL
+- MySQL
+- File
+- MemCache
-- HTTP (default / fallback)
+- No Cache , pure HTTP (fallback)
+- ...

 ### Payment log
-Store the Payment for later use, example: Approve the delivery pf the products after the payment is verified as successful, or use this information for accounting reports.
+Store the Payment for later use, example: Approve the delivery of the products after the payment is verified as successful, or use this information for accounting reports.

+Configure the Database connection for the Payment Model.
 - Redis (fast)
-- MySQL (default/fallback)
+- MySQL (default)
-- 🚧 File (Slow, needs permission)
+- File (Slow, needs permission)

-### OrderID
+### OrderID (Reference Id)
 Get a uniq orderID that we can use to reference the transaction later, especially if we don' t have a transactionID yet to link to the cirrent order.
 - UUID (low risk of collision)
 - 🚧 MySQL (No collision but slow.
 The toll increases in distributed infrastructure )